Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Process & schedule/State of Process.md

 #### 5. Terminated:

-* If process completed all the operation then it will moved to
+* If process completed all the operation then it will moved to terminated state from running.
+* It will freeup a resources.
+* All the context of the process(PCB) will be deleted and process will be terminated by the OS.

+#### 6. Suspend ready

 ### Operations on the process: